 Spanish Cooperation has made decisive contributions to the international effort to fight diseases associated with poverty

-health sector, Spanish Cooperation has made decisive contributions to the international effort to fight diseases associated with poverty.
+In the health sector, Spanish Cooperation has made decisive contributions to the international effort to fight diseases associated with poverty.
 Millions of people have benefited from research carried out jointly with local teams.
-This work has yielded tangible results, including the and some of the most promising breakthroughs in recent decades in the first prototype of a malaria vaccine fight against Chagas disease, a parasitic disease prevalent in Latin America that also affects some 87,000 people in Spain.
+This work has yielded tangible results, including the first prototype of a malaria vaccine and some of the most promising breakthroughs in recent decades in the fight against Chagas disease, a parasitic disease prevalent in Latin America that also affects some 87,000 people in Spain.
 Innovation can play an important role in the fight to improve global health, creating fertile ground for a strategy that offers advantages to the most vulnerable countries while, at the same time, helping to build the research capacity of the donors.

 It is possible to design and implement strategies based on creativity, collaboration, a systemic approach, flexibility and continued learning